 Prompt Corrective Regulatory Action.
 Under applicable federal statutes, the federal bank regulatory agencies are required to take "prompt corrective action" with respect to institutions that do not meet specified minimum capital requirements.
 For these purposes, the law establishes five capital categories: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized and critically undercapitalized.
 Under the FDIC's prompt corrective action regulations, an institution is deemed to be "well capitalized" if it has a total risk-based capital ratio of 10.0% or greater, a Tier 1 risk-based capital ratio of 8.0% or greater, a CET1 risk-based capital ratio of 6.5% or greater and a leverage capital ratio of 5.0% or greater.
-An institution is "adequately capitalized" if it has a total risk-based capital ratio of 4.5% or greater and a leverage capital ratio of 4.0% or greater.
-An institution is "undercapitalized" if it has a total risk-based capital ratio of less than 8.0%, a Tier 1 risk-based capital ratio of less than 6.0%, a CET1 risk-based capital ratio of less than 4.5% or a leverage capital ratio of less than 4.0%.
-An institution is deemed to be "significantly undercapitalized" if it has a total risk-based capital ratio of less than 3.0% or a leverage capital ratio of less than 3.0%.
+An institution is "adequately capitalized" if it has a total risk-based capital ratio of 8.0% or greater, a Tier 1 risk-based capital ratio of 6.0% or greater, a CET1 risk-based capital ratio of 4.5% or greater and a leverage capital ratio of 4.0% or greater.
+An institution is "undercapitalized" if it has a total risk-based capital ratio of less than 8.0%, a Tier 1 risk-based capital ratio of less than 6.0%, a CET1 risk-based capital ratio of less than 8.0%, a Tier 1 risk-based capital ratio of less than 6.0%, a CET1 risk-based capital ratio of less than 8.0%, a Tier 1 risk-based capital ratio of less than 6.0%.
+A cET1 risk-based capital ratio of less than 3.0% or a leverage capital ratio of less than 3.0%.
+An institution is considered to be "critically undercapitalized" if it has a ratio of less than 3.0% or a leverage capital ratio of less than 3.0%.
 An institution is considered to be "critically undercapitalized" if it has a ratio of tangible equity to total assets that is equal to or less than 2.0%.